ilyesLtifi/CP-Library/README.md

 Implemented as classes/structs to allow as much generic use as possible and to minimize bugs when importing in problem solving competitions.

+I have also implemented some random generator tools to quickly make test cases and stress test my solutions(with bash scripts).

 They do not include basics such as BFS, DFS, regular queues.. but they do include:

 - Data Structures